 Again, you can make exceptions, but you will have to deal with your children being overwhelmed.

-Our kids need our understanding during temper tantrums
+Our kids need our understanding during their toddler temper tantrums

 Now all of that being said, I don’t think our entire lives have to revolve around our kids… But they are kids after all and they have needs and desires.
 Having a supportive and loving parent on their side is essential for a happy and secure childhood.